 15. The staff isn’t necessarily thrilled about it

 As a result, you might notice that employees sometimes seem a little stressed.
-This is because by keeping the staff to a minimum, they each carry more responsibilities and have to do more in less time.
-That being said, ex-employees have reported that the pay, benefits, and opportunities are good.
+This is because, by keeping the staff to a minimum, they each carry more responsibilities and have to do more in less time.
+That being said, ex-employees have reported that paydays, benefits, and opportunities are good.

 14. There have everything in place to make checking out as fast as possible

 Aldi has everything in place for you to be able to get in, get out, and get home as quickly as possible.
-Unlike Whole Foods, the grocery store’s approach isn’t to create a special shopping experience, but rather help their costumer get things done as fast as possible while saving money.
+Unlike Whole Foods, the grocery store’s approach isn’t to create a special shopping experience, but rather help their costumer get things done as fast as possible while purchasing more for less money.
 To do so, they use a few tricks to keep things moving such as the perfect length of conveyor belts and multiple barcodes.